carpentries/lesson-development-training/episodes/15-explanation.md

 How much text to include is often a question of personal style while balancing the needs of potential users, both other instructors and learners.
-You want to balance of providing enough information for learners to meet the learning objectives without increasing cognitive load with extraneous information.
+You want to find the balance between providing enough information for learners to meet the learning objectives without increasing cognitive load with extraneous information.
-In this section we will explore discuss factors to consider when you are writing explanatory text.
+In this section we will discuss factors to consider when you are writing explanatory text.

 There are trade-offs to consider when preparing a site for use as an instructional guide vs use as a self-directed learning resource.
 Typically, self-directed learning resources are more verbose where instructional guides are aimed at an audience that can fill in the gaps on their own.